domapic/domapic-base/README.md

 ## Installation

-> Note: To run the next commands, Node.js and npm must be installed.
+> Note: To run the next commands, [Node.js](https://nodejs.org) and [npm](https://www.npmjs.com) must be installed.

 ```shell
 npm install domapic -g
 ```

-> Domapic can be installed locally without the -g flag as well, but the global installation is recommended to make easier the use of the provided CLI.
+> Note: Domapic can be installed locally without the -g flag as well, but the global installation is recommended to make easier the use of the provided CLI.

 If you have to use "sudo" to install the package globally, use the --unsafe-perms flag in order to start the server pointing to the right user home path for writing configurations, storage, etc.